 Under the Central Bank of Ireland’s Code of Conduct on Mortgage Arrears (CCMA), permanent tsb is obligated to treat borrowers in or facing mortgage arrears, with due regard to the fact that each case of mortgage arrears is unique and needs to be considered on its own merits.
 In addition, permanent tsb must handle all cases sympathetically and positively, with the objective at all times of assisting the borrower to meet his/her mortgage obligations.

 Please click here to read more information on the Central Bank of Ireland’s CCMA.

-To get started, in order to give us a clear picture of your current financial circumstances, we need you to complete and sign the Standard Financial Statement (SFS) (xls, 700KB).
-We have specially trained staff in our offices and branches, including specialised telephone contact agents, to deal with customers facing or in financial difficulties.
+To get started, in order to give us a clear picture of your current financial circumstances, we need you to complete and sign the Standard Financial Statement (SFS) either through our online web form or through our SFS PDF.
+We have specially trained staff in our offices and branches, including specialised telephone contact agents, available today to help and support customers facing or in financial difficulties.
 Your completed SFS will be assessed in our dedicated Assessment Unit with a view to providing you with alternative repayment arrangements to suit your individual circumstances.

 The easiest way to see where you stand financially is to gather all the relevant information and documents so that you can write down all the money you have coming in and going out each month and complete an SFS.
 (If your income is weekly, multiply it by 52 and divide the result by 12 to get your monthly income.)

 In the SFS you will have to provide information on your current income, expenses and other amounts you owe and any assets you own.
 It is important that you include all of your basic living expenses.
-You are also encouraged to ensure that you are maximising your income, including what social welfare entitlements you may be eligible for such as Mortgage Interest Supplement.
+You are also encouraged to ensure that you are maximising your income, including what social welfare entitlements you may be eligible for.